glennhelgesen/glennhelgesen1/content/post/Post1.md

 ---
-title: 'Create a pkl file from the ML model'
+title: 'How to make your ML model ready for production'
 subtitle: ''
-summary: Create a pkl file from the ML model
+summary: Using the PKL file
 authors:
 - admin
 tags:
 - ML
 - Python
 categories:
-- Open Post
+- Post

 date: "2016-04-20T00:00:00Z"
 lastmod: "2019-04-17T00:00:00Z"